BisanzLab/bisanzlab.github.io/contact/index.md

 We have opportunities for postdocs with interests in microbiology, microbial ecology, computational biology, and/or host-microbe interactions.
 Please contact Jordan with your CV, a description of your research interests, and a description of how your unique experiences and skills will help us build a diverse multi-disciplinary team!

 ### Graduate Students
-We do not currently have openings for graduate students; however, we are part of both the Biochemistry, Microbiology and Molecular Biology (BMMB) and Molecular, Cellular, and Integrative Biosciences (MCIBS) programs.
-Please learn more about these programs and other faculty members who are part of the [One Health Microbiome Center](https://www.huck.psu.edu/institutes-and-centers/microbiome-center)
+We are part of  the Biochemistry, Microbiology and Molecular Biology (BMMB); Molecular, Cellular, and Integrative Biosciences (MCIBS); and Bioinformatics and Genomics programs at PSU.
+Please learn more about these programs and other faculty members who are part of the [One Health Microbiome Center](https://www.huck.psu.edu/institutes-and-centers/microbiome-center).
+We are not able to accept direct entry graduate students.
+Applications are due in the late fall of the year before program entry.

 ### Undergraduate Students
 Are you an undergraduate student who is interested in a career in biomedical research and/or graduate school?
 Opportunities are currently available through BMB496.
 Please see [here](https://science.psu.edu/bmb/undergraduate/ResearchOpportunities/BMB496) for more information and contact Jordan with your Resume/CV, Transcript, a description of your experience in the lab, and how your unique experiences and skills will help us build a diverse multi-disciplinary tream.